Security considerations

 Oracle Extractable Value (OEV)

-due to the delay) and an additional Y
+due to the delay) plus Y

-in the form of OEV Rewards.
-If X1 < X2 + Y
+in OEV Rewards.
+When X1 < X2 + Y

 💡 Tip